-Because Excel doesn't like our standard-issue API encoding (UTF-8, Unicode), we need to manually override Excel's Windows encoding.
+The output files are encoded using Unicode UTF-8.
+This is the native encoding of the Scopus database and the communications that take place between any script and the Elsevier APIs.
+Because Excel may not use this encoding (Especially on PCs, where it defaults to Window's own encoding), we may need to manually override Excel's encoding.
 This can be done by taking the following steps to customize Excel to open API files in a way that all characters appear correctly.

-Open a blank workbook in Excel.
-Then, under the Data heading, click Get Data, then Power Query Editor, selecting New Source and then Text/CSV.
-Then, navigate to the Data Fetcher > Output folders, change file type to All Files, and import the Publications file.
+To begin your import, navigate to the Data heading, click Get Data, then Power Query Editor, selecting New Source and then Text/CSV.
+Then, navigate to the Data Fetcher > Output folders, change file type to All Files, and import the Publications file as an example.